sateffen/disuware/docs/what-does-it-do-long-story.md

 Up till now this is not that awesome, but there is a big special bonus:

-Your modules implement interfaces, which are different than the package names.
+Your modules implement interfaces, which are different from the package names.
 That way you can define an interface called "*authentication*" for your projects, looking like:

 ```js